Gurcharan Kaur

-Gurcharan Kaur (born 4 February 1936) is an Indian politician.
+Bibi Gurcharan Kaur Panjgarain (4 February 1936 – 4 July 2024) was an Indian politician.
 She was a Member of Parliament, representing Punjab in the Rajya Sabha the upper house of India's Parliament as a member of the Bharatiya Janata Party.
+Following a prolonged illness, she died on 4 July 2024, at the age of 88 in her native village of Panjgarain Kalan in the Faridkot district of Punjab.